Year 9 Kakadu Program

 Learning, Reflection & Inspiration

 Each student sets in motion a process of learning, reflection and inspiration about themselves and others.
-This process continues long after they return to familiar ground, and has five key phases: Preparation & Packing, Community & Connection, Outdoor Education & Navigation, Discovery & Expedition and Sharing & Reflection.
+This process continues long after they return to familiar ground, and has five key phases: Preparation & Packing, Community & Connection, Outdoor Education, Discovery & Expedition and Sharing & Reflection.

 Cultural Engagement